ALIRE-HES-SO/llm-sft-workshop/docs/setup.md

 ssh exoscale
 ```

-After verifying that your SSH connection works, you need to install the [`Remote Explorer`](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer) extension in [VS Code Insiders](https://code.visualstudio.com/insiders/) to connect to your Exoscale instance directly from the editor.
+After verifying that your SSH connection works, you need to install the [`Remote Explorer`](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer) extension in [VS Code](https://code.visualstudio.com) to connect to your [Exoscale](https://www.exoscale.com/) instance directly from the editor.

 To achieve this: